LopezChris/tf/tutorial/tutorial.md

 ![elephant](assets/elephant.jpg)

-To the human brain this is an elephant, albeit a drawing of one but an elephant nonetheless, we know this because we are able to make associations with previous shapes we have seen before and infer what type of animal it is we are observing.
+To the human brain this is an image of an elephant, albeit a drawing of one but an elephant nonetheless, we know this because we are able to make associations with previous shapes we have seen before and infer what type of animal we are observing.
 By the same token the inception_resnet_v2 has been trained on 600 categories which enable it to recognize objects such as vehicles, humans, and even footwear.

 We will run CNN inferences to the images below and explore how difference lighting and weather conditions can affect the results of the inference.

 ![collage](assets/collage.jpg)

-note that this python script is a modified version of [Google Colab Object Detection.](https://colab.research.google.com/github/tensorflow/hub/blob/master/examples/colab/object_detection.ipynb)
+> NOTE: The python script used is a modified version of [Google Colab Object Detection.](https://colab.research.google.com/github/tensorflow/hub/blob/master/examples/colab/object_detection.ipynb)

 ## Environment Setup